KristijanIvancic/Rebel-Sum/welcome_to_my_mathematical_redemption.md

 The introduction to any book or course will likely be simple.
 It's designed to whet your appetite.
 But it will quickly progress to harder examples that you will struggle with or have to revisit, many times.

 Once you hit that point, _that's_ when you're really learning.
-When you start to feel that stress and desire to look at your phone and scroll through social media feeds, that's when you need to double down.
+When you start to feel that stress and desire to look at your phone and scroll through social media feeds, you need to double down.

 Obstacles are not problems, they are here for training.
 You are either training yourself to run away from difficulty or to face it.